haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 </figure>

 The plugin is now activated and its functionality is available as a number of buttons on the right side panel (**Figure 3.2**).
 Let's start constructing the restraint set for our system in 4 steps (3-6).
 All steps are performed in the same PyMol session:

+**Note** that AIRviewer3 requires manual actvation every time new PyMOL window is open.
+To do so, go to `Plugin Manager`>>`Installed Plugins`, find `AIRviewer3` in the list and click `Load`.
+Please note that it is **mandatory** to upload a complex to PyMOL before loading `AIRviewer3`.
+If no molecules are open in PyMOL, `AIRviewer3` loading will fail with the next error message:
+`ERROR: no chain ID and no segid ID defined.
+Need one of these object of type 'NoneType' has no len()` `Unable to initialize plugin 'AIRviewer' (pmg_tk.startup.AIRviewer3)`

 3) Setup AIRs between conserved residues of helix 3 and nucleotide bases of OR1